sbenhaim/mpls/README.md

 (def buttons (for [i (range 100)] (mnew "button" (* i 10) 200)))
 ```

-What, whuh?
+What huh?
 Didn't work.
 Or did it?

 ```clj
 (doall buttons)
 ```

 There they are.
-Clojure `for` is lazy and not evaluated until needed. `doall` forces evaluation (as does printing to the repl, which is why it worked when we didn't assign the buttons to a var).
+Clojure `for` is lazy and entries are not realized until asked for. `doall` forces realization (as does printing to the repl, which is why it worked when we didn't assign the buttons to a var).

 You could also wrap the `for` statement in `doall` before assigning to `buttons`.